-Canadians among people charged in Cambodia over photos of partygoers ‘dancing pornographically’
+Canadians among people charged in Cambodia over photos of party-goers ‘dancing pornographically’

-Cambodian prosecutors charged two Canadians and eight other foreigners Sunday with producing pornographic pictures after they were arrested at a party in Siem Reap town, near the country's famed Angkor Wat temple complex.
+Two Canadians are among 10 foreigners charged in Cambodia with producing pornographic pictures, after they were arrested at a party where they were dancing and rolling around on the floor with clothes on.

+According to a media release by Cambodian national police, the two Canadian nationals facing charges are 20-year-old Kazoleas Edensaran and 25-year-old Jessica Drolet.

-Police said they raided a rented villa on Thursday where the foreigners were taking part in what organizers billed as a pub crawl and found people "dancing pornographically."
-While almost 90 foreigners were detained, all but 10 were released.
+Police say they raided a rented villa near the country's famed Angkor Wat temple on Thursday, where the foreigners were taking part in what organizers billed as a pub crawl.

+Pictures of the party provided by Cambodian police show multiple men and women dancing on the floor, some in sexually suggestive positions, while still wearing clothes.

+A police release says 87 foreigners were arrested in total, but claims the 10 people charged were organizers of the event.

-In addition to the two Canadians, five British nationals, one Norwegian, one New Zealander and one from the Netherlands were arrested.
-A statement on the arrests posted on the National Police website Sunday included photos showing clothed young adults rolling around together on a dance floor.
+In addition to the two Canadians, five British nationals, one Norwegian, one New Zealander and one person from the Netherlands were arrested.
+A statement on the arrests posted on the national police website Sunday included photos showing clothed young adults rolling around together on a dance floor.

 The prosecutor of the Siem Reap provincial court, Samrith Sokhon, told The Associated Press by phone that those charged face up to a year in prison if convicted.